tomcdonald/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Physics-informed probabilistic machine learning
-- Deep Gaussian processes
+- Gaussian processes
+- Bayesian deep learning
+- Physics-informed ML

 # Education to show in About widget
 education: